Special feature: Easily understand air pollution

 PM2.5 fine particles

-PM2.5 are fine particles with a size of less than 2.5 microns.
+PM2.5 are fine particles less than 2.5 microns in size.

-They observe each other with an entry-level microscope: their sizes are between a bacterium and a red blood cell .
+They observe each other with an entry-level microscope: their sizes are between a bacteria and a red blood cell .

-We also observe PM2.5 is the smallest measured suspended physical particle of this index.
+We also observe that PM2.5 is the smallest measured suspended physical particle in this index.

 For more information, you can find our article dedicated to the air quality index , an essential tool for our health.

-Now that we know which pollutants are identified by the ATMO index, let's now look at their origin.
+Now that we know which pollutants are identified by the ATMO index, let us now look at their origin.

-The first causes of air pollution are mainly anthropogenic: they are created by human activity.
+The primary causes of air pollution are mainly anthropogenic: they are created by human activity.

 The most polluting human activities are therefore: